-Piero Gilardi was born in Turin in 1942, where he lives and works.
+Piero Gilardi was born in Turin in 1942.

 In 1963 he held his first one-man show, entitled Machines for the future.
 In 1965 he created his first pieces in polyurethane foam and exhibited them in Paris, Brussels, Cologne, Hamburg, Amsterdam and New York.
 As from 1968 he stopped producing regular art works to engage in the new artistic trends of the late ’60s.
 Arte Povera, Land Art and Antiform Art.
 He took part in setting up the first two international exhibitions of the new trends at the Stedelijk Museum in Amsterdam and at the Bern Kunsthalle.